zsiddiqi/openshift-origin/README.md

 2.  masterVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
 3.  nodeVmSize: Select from one of the allowed VM sizes listed in the azuredeploy.json file
 4.  osImage: Select from CentOS or RHEL for the Operating System
 5.  openshiftMasterHostName: Host name for the Master Node.
-Unique within your azure account
+Unique within the Resource Group.
+Maximum Length is 8 characters
 6.  openshiftMasterPublicIpDnsLabelPrefix: A unique Public DNS name to reference the Master Node by
 7.  nodeLbPublicIpDnsLabelPrefix: A unique Public DNS name to reference the Node Load Balancer by.
 Used to access deployed applications
 8.  nodePrefix: prefix to be prepended to create host names for the Nodes.
-Unique within your azure account
+Unique within the Resource Group.
+Maximum Length is 8 characters
 9.  nodeInstanceCount: Number of Nodes to deploy
 10. adminUsername: Admin username for both OS login and OpenShift login
 11. adminPassword: Password for OpenShift login